December 15, 2023

 Image

-My New Hat from Salzburg
+My Hat from Salzburg

 5. Hat - One that Covers Your Ears

 It goes without saying that covering up your head is important.
 When I looked up to see if we really lose most of our heat through our head, it seems like an old wives tale.
 But it’s much cozier to have our head and ears covered up when you are in below freezing temperatures.
 A baseball style hat will not suffice, so when deciding what to wear at the European Christmas markets, leave the baseball hat at home.
-Fleece or wool are your best bet.
+Fleece or wool or cashmere are your best bet.
 You’ll be able to shop till you drop at the market with the right warming accessories.
 I ended up buying a hat there that was wool-blend because mine wasn't drying fast enough.
 Not mad about my new hat, but could've prepared better.

 Image

-Smartwool Gloves
+Leather Gloves

 6. Gloves